 Prior to 1820, both men and women danced hula, sometimes together and sometimes apart.
 However, shortly after the missionaries arrived, neither genders performed it because of their disapproving presence.
 Missing the spiritual message and mistaking the sensual for sin, the missionaries sought to repress it, nearly eliminating its practice in the process.
 Luckily, in more remote places where the ways of old lingered, the hula was saved and taught.
 The few who knew the chants and dances safeguarded what was on the cusp of being lost and paved the way to hula’s restoration as a cultural tradition.

-King Kalākaua is largely credited with having rescued the hula from oblivion, showcasing performances at his coronation (1883) and birthday jubilee (1886), and sponsoring its practice and expanding the repertoire with new chants and dances.
+King Kalākaua is largely credited with having rescued the hula from oblivion, showcasing performances at his coronation (1883) and birthday jubilee (1886), as well as sponsoring its practice and expanding the repertoire with new chants and dances.

 Today, hundreds of halau and thousands of dancers, including many far from Hawaiian shores, dance hula, learning not only the movements but also its spiritual and aesthetic message.
 A cultural tradition on the verge of being lost is no longer endangered.
 Kumu and dancers perform to the highest of standards, adapting stylistically in ways that keep the hula a living art and a cultural treasure that defines what is appealingly unique about Hawai‘i.

-You can learn the art of authentic hula yourself through lessons at resort destinations like the Outrigger Waikiki Beach Resort and Outrigger Reef Waikiki Beach Resort.
-Here you can also try other Hawaiian cultural activities like making a kukui nut bracelet or taking a ukelele lesson that let you explore the island's unique culture.
-From these enriching experiences to learning how to dance hula yourself, you'll feel like bringing a little bit of Hawaii's spirit home.
+As part of Outrigger Resorts' Signature Experiences, you too can learn the art of authentic hula yourself through complimentary lessons at Outrigger Waikiki Beach Resort and Outrigger Reef Waikiki Beach Resort.
+Here you can also try other Hawaiian cultural activities with Outrigger's cultural director, Aunty Luana Maitland - such as making a kukui nut bracelet or taking an ukelele lesson that let you explore the island's unique culture.
+Or swing by Waikiki Beach Walk for a free Hula class on the plaza every Sunday morning.
+The unique and enriching experiences enable guests from around the world to bring a little bit of Hawaii's spirit home with them.